Guide to Asbestos in the Home

 How Do I Get Tested for Possible Exposure to Asbestos?

-While no test can detect asbestos fibers in your lungs, your doctor can order imaging scans that reveal signs of asbestos-related disease.
+Your doctor can order imaging scans that reveal signs of asbestos-related disease.

 Asbestos-related conditions are difficult to detect, and not all primary care doctors have the tools and experience to diagnose them.